Cambridge Technical Extended Certificate Level 3

 - Unit 1 exam – January of Year 12

 - Unit 2 exam – May of Year 12

 - Unit 3 exam – January of Year 13

 Coursework will be completed in Year 13.
-This gives students the advantage of being able to work on individual units throughout their time in Sixth Form rather than relying on final exams at the end of Year 13.
+This gives you the advantage of being able to work on individual units throughout your time in Sixth Form rather than relying on final exams at the end of Year 13.
 All exams can be re-sat if needed (with the highest grade being used to calculate their final result).

 WHAT DO OUR STUDENTS SAY:

 “I found the course really interesting, particularly the cyber security unit.
 I achieved a Distinction overall which meant I got into Sheffield Hallam University to study Computer Science” – 2019 Leaver.